Chloe199719/cli-gitignore/README.md

 - `--help, -h`: Show the help message.
 - `--version, -v`: Show the version.
-- `--language, -l`: Specify a Programming Language (typescript, javascript, rust).
+- `--language, -l`: Specify a Programming Language (typescript, javascript, rust ,append). (append is used to not use a language template and append custom commands only)
 - `--remove, -r`: Remove the current .gitignore file if it exists and generate a new one.
 - `--custom, -c`: Add custom entries to the .gitignore file.
 Example: `-c .idea .vscode`.